3 data-driven approaches to improve on-shelf availability

 Fig. 1: Supervisor Console in Trax Retail Execution

-1. Know which SKUs to prioritize
+Know which SKUs to prioritize stock availability for

 Some SKUs tend to be out of stock more often than others.
 This can be due to high demand for particular SKUs or promotions spurring more demand than expected.
 But it can also signal underlying problems, such as inaccurate shelf tagging or misplacement.
 For this reason, it’s important to isolate SKUs with frequent OOS issues to prioritize their shelf availability.
+Demand planning is a key part of effective inventory management and helps with potential bottleneck issues like seasonality.

 Fig. 2: SKU-level availability tracking

-1. Benchmark against competitors to spot gaps and opportunities
+Benchmark against competitors to spot gaps and opportunities

 Now that you know which your problem stores with low availability issues are, you can also start to uncover how your products perform against competitors.
+Decision making based on profitability and performance vs competitors are just some of the additional insights you can find with Trax.

-For example, a client used Trax to analyze the performance of its tea category products against that of its competitors.
+For example, a client used Trax sales data to analyze the performance of its tea category products against that of its competitors.
 The client narrowed down stores with lower availability rates and then dissected the problem by comparing its OSA rates against those of competitors, not just at a store level but across different shelf placements and locations (Fig 3).

 Fig. 3: OSA benchmarking chart